[ Printer Friendly Version ] [ Report Abuse ]

 He sighed.
 “It’s fine,” he said, reaching out tentatively for her.
 She wriggled over so that she was closer to him, and he threaded his arm around her waist.
 “She didn’t want me hovering.”
 He was not quite able to keep the irritation out of his voice, but Victoire didn’t call him on it.
 This was their problem, and she knew better than to get in the middle of it.

-Instead, she turned to him and said, softly, “Scotch?
+Instead, she turned to him and said, “Scotch, though, Teddy?
 Really?”

 He smiled and lowered his head a little to brush his lips against hers.
-“Occasionally, I need a drink to deal with your sister, especially when it’s three in the morning and the love of my life has been attacked by a werewolf.”
+“Occasionally, I need a drink to deal with your sister, especially when it’s three in the morning and you’ve been attacked by a werewolf.”

 She turned her head a little to kiss his collarbone.
 “My family adores you.”

 “I know,” he said.
-“Your parents never even looked at me funny over those nights you didn’t go home over Christmas holiday in your seventh year, and I’m sure they knew exactly what we were doing.”
+“Your parents didn’t even really hold those nights you didn’t go home over Christmas holiday in your seventh year against me, and I’m sure they knew exactly what we were doing.”

 The only redeeming thing about the entire exchange was that her sister had eavesdropped on the conversation and then spent the next six months quoting it whenever their parents were not in earshot.

 “And I really do like your siblings,” Teddy added.
-“Dominique just gets under my skin sometimes, especially when she barges into my flat at three in the morning.”
+“Dominique just gets under my skin sometimes, especially when she barges into our flat at three in the morning.”